 Line #2: Philip Doran (ca 1833-?), parents not yet identified

 Philip Doran (ca 1833-1906) and his wife Mary Magee (1831-1914) were both born in County Armagh and moved to Belfast.
+They often lived on the same streets as Bernard and Ann “Nancy” Doran but in the records we found the events were not in the same years as our family.
+If only we could find records for every single year!

 Line #3: Patrick and Mary (surname unknown) Doran (ca 1834-1870), son of Bernard Doran